NinaMercedes/P.F.Master/README.md

 cd ~
 ```

 Now to download the samples and generate some cram and g.vcf.gz files...
 These will be aligned to out Pf3D7 reference sequence (using bwa) and variants are called using GATK software.
 Additional bits and bobs such as trimming (trimmomatic) and qc are performed in this pipeline.
 We use bqsr, using *P. falciparum* crosses to optimise the variant calls.
 Any changes you wish to make can be done by editing the run_fastq2matix.sh file.
+I have also provided an example for in-house sequences (uploaded to ENA once published). :heavy_exclamation_mark: For these **in-house new sample sequences**, please put them in a new directory in new_samples_09_24_v2 and fill out the excel spreadsheet found in the directory.
 ```
 # Download and process raw read data
 cd Pf_09_24_v2/f2m
 bash run_get_new_samples.sh
 # You can also run_new_sample.sh with a single accession to make this work for one individual sample.
 # For in-house files, the following code can be run in a dedicated directory (recommend using xargs for parallelisation)
-cat samples.txt fastq2vcf.py all -1 ${1}/${1}_2.fastq.gz -2 ${1}/${1}_2.fastq.gz --ref /mnt/storage13/nbillows/Pf_09_24/Pf3D7_v3/Pfalciparum.genome.fasta --p $1 --threads 10 --bqsr-vcf	/mnt/storage13/nbillows/Pf_09_24/Pf3D7_v3/3d7_hb3.combined.final.vcf.gz,/mnt/storage13/nbillows/Pf_09_24/Pf3D7_v3/7g8_gb4.combined.final.vcf.gz,/mnt/storage13/nbillows/Pf_09_24/Pf3D7_v3/hb3_dd2.combined.final.vcf.gz	 --cram
+cat samples.txt|xargs -I {} -P 10 sh -c "fastq2vcf.py all -1 {}_2.fastq.gz -2 {}_2.fastq.gz --ref /mnt/storage13/nbillows/Pf_09_24/Pf3D7_v3/Pfalciparum.genome.fasta --p {} --threads 10 --bqsr-vcf	/mnt/storage13/nbillows/Pf_09_24/Pf3D7_v3/3d7_hb3.combined.final.vcf.gz,/mnt/storage13/nbillows/Pf_09_24/Pf3D7_v3/7g8_gb4.combined.final.vcf.gz,/mnt/storage13/nbillows/Pf_09_24/Pf3D7_v3/hb3_dd2.combined.final.vcf.gz	--cram"
 ```

 ## Coverage :five:
-Once we have the g.vcf.gz
+Once we have the g.vcf.gz and cram files, we want to assess the genome coverage.
+For the dataset we will aim for 60% of genome coverage greater than 5.
+We will assess this using mosdepth and the following code.